 Besides that you find a smaller list of talks I put together under Resources and Recommendations for our classes, all of which I have watched and discussed with one or the other group.

-After class: We watched a five minute video by Chinese food activist Mathilda Ho.
+We watched a five minute video by Chinese food activist Mathilda Ho in class.
 She has a slight Chinese accent so you probably didn’t understand everything.
 Watch and listen again with subtitles and check the transcript for unknown words and expressions.

 Little extra task: go to TED, find the alphabetical list of topics, go to health and find a talk about digestion.

 More pages, material and resources for our first online meeting, January 13: